 If you’re concerned that your meter is inaccurate or defective, please be sure to check the accuracy with a control solution as well as making sure you know all the factors that can affect the accuracy and variance of glucose readings.

 Thank you for taking the time to learn about meter accuracy.
 You can purchase a Keto-Mojo GK+ meter here.

 Test, Don’t Guess!

-The Keto-Mojo Meter is the most reliable and accurate glucose & ketone meter on the market and we back that up with a lifetime warranty.
+The Keto-Mojo meter is the most reliable and accurate glucose & ketone meter on the market and we back that up with a lifetime warranty.
 Test your level of ketosis with confidence so you can dial in your health goals.
-Our meter comes with a free app to make tracking easier than ever!
+Our meter comes with a free MyMojoHealth app to make tracking easier than ever!